ADlv21/screens/docs/migrations/README.md

 # Database Migrations

-This directory contains the SQL migration scripts for setting up the mobile UI generator database schema.
+This directory contains the SQL migration script for setting up the mobile UI generator database schema.

-## Migration Files
+## Migration File

-### 001_initial_schema.sql
+### 001_final_schema.sql
 - Creates all database tables (users, projects, screens, screen_versions, subscriptions, credit_usage)
 - Sets up Row Level Security (RLS) policies
-- Creates database triggers for automatic updates
+- Creates all triggers and utility functions
 - Adds performance indexes
-- Includes comprehensive documentation

-### 002_storage_setup.sql
-- Creates Supabase Storage buckets for HTML files and project assets
+- Sets up Supabase Storage buckets and policies
-- Sets up storage policies for secure file access
-- Configures file size limits and allowed MIME types

-### 003_utility_functions.sql
-- Creates utility functions for common database operations
-- Includes usage tracking and limit checking functions
-- Provides helper functions for version management
+- Includes the auth.users trigger for user creation
+- All logic is consolidated in a single file for easy setup/reset

-## How to Run Migrations
+## How to Run the Migration

 ### Supabase Dashboard (Recommended)

 1. Go to your Supabase project dashboard
 2. Navigate to the **SQL Editor**
-3. Run each migration file in order:
-   - Copy and paste the contents of `001_initial_schema.sql`
+3. Copy and paste the contents of `001_final_schema.sql`
-   - Execute the script
+4. Execute the script
-   - Repeat for `002_storage_setup.sql`
-   - Repeat for `003_utility_functions.sql`

 ## Verification

-After running the migrations, you can verify the setup:
+After running the migration, you can verify the setup:

 ### Check Tables
 ```sql